-Light Painting With Litchi
+Light Painting With Waypoints Litchi Utilities Logo

 Light painting is a photographic technique where a photographer uses a long exposure to capture the movement of a light source.
 The photographer can use a flashlight, LED lights, or even a drone to create patterns, write words, or draw images in the sky.
 By moving the light source during the exposure, the photographer can create unique and creative images that capture the essence of light and movement.
 Light painting can be done in a dark room or at night and can create stunning and surreal images that are not possible with other photographic techniques.